tallHouse64/drws-lib/README.md

 You can use drwslib to make programs, including games.
 It is similar to SDL, but not nearly as good.

 # d.h
 d.h is the core of drwslib.
 This handles graphics.
 You can create and free surfaces, fill rectangles, scale copy part of one surface to part of another, use stb_image to load iamges.
 You can use d.h by itself which you may want to do, it would mean you can't output to a display or take event input.
 It would mean the library only needs stdlib.h which you can turn off and redefine calloc and free. d.h has another optional dependancy that is turned off by default, stb_image.h.
 It can be used to load images onto a surface but it doesn't save them.

 # devents.h
-This is a single header file library for taking inputs, so far only from the mouse.
+This is a single header file library for taking inputs, so far from the mouse and keyboard.
-This library gives usful event functions and even has an event queue, but it does not take events itself from the device.
+This library gives useful event functions and even has an event queue, but it does not take events itself from the device.
 Instead it has a D_CauseEvent() function which can be used by platform librarys like sdld.h, that way it can recive events without having any platform specific code at all!
 This library can be used by itself and only uses stdlib.h which can be turned of like d.h (you would have to redefine calloc and free).

 # Supported platforms
-Because d.h can't output to a display, there are platform specific header files (so far just one works) which let you output and input with the display, mouse (so far just the display and mouse).
-Keybaord input is on the way.
+Because d.h can't output to a display, there are platform specific header files (so far just one works) which let you output and input with the display, mouse and keyboard.

 In the platfom folder there is:
 - sdld.h